Model 500 telephone: Construction

 The electromechanical ringer consists of two bell gongs of slightly different dimensions to produce different pitches and a striker between them that is driven by a solenoid; when the solenoid is energized by alternating (AC) ringing current, typically about 90 V at 20 Hz, it strikes the two gongs alternately, producing a distinctive effect of two superimposed sounds.
 In telephones with a ringer loudness control, one gong is mounted off-center on the loudness control wheel; turning the wheel moves the gong toward (quieter) or away (louder) from the striker.
 The model 500 ringer was fairly loud and could be heard a few rooms away.
-The ringer could not be turned off by the user but could be disabled in the wiring.
+The ringer could not be turned off by the user but could be disabled by an internal adjustment.

 The model 500 telephone was designed for long service life.
-Telephones in the Bell System were owned by and leased from the telephone company, which was responsible for keeping them in good repair.
-The phones were rugged and reliable and intended to last for decades with little maintenance.
+Telephones in the Bell System were owned by and leased from the telephone company, which was responsible for keeping them in good condition.
+The telephones were rugged and reliable and intended to last for decades with little maintenance.
 The 1940s-era technology of the 500 made extensive use of metal components and point-to-point wiring, and most components were modular and easy to remove and replace.
-The wiring system employed wires terminated with crimped spade lugs and slotted-screw terminals; most electrical connections in the phone could be disconnected or reconnected with a standard screwdriver.
+The wiring system employed wires terminated with crimped spade lugs and slotted-screw terminals; most electrical connections inside the set could be disconnected or reconnected with a standard screwdriver.

-Originally, the line cord and handset cord were secured by screw-down terminals at both ends, with a strain relief anchor.
+In the original design, the line cord and handset cord were secured by screw-down terminals at both ends, with a strain relief anchor.
 Both cords had matching colors, but most color sets initially were produced with neutral, dark gray cords, with exception of the ivory and brown sets.
 Starting in 1955, all sets, except dark blue were equipped with color-matched cords as dyes and manufacturing methods became stable.
 By 1973, line cords were changed to a neutral gray color and from a round to a flat cross-section.
 As a customer option, telephone sets could be ordered for portability with four-prong plugs, but most sets were hard-wired to wall connection boxes.
 In the 1970s, much smaller modular connectors were introduced for both ends of the line cord as well as the handset cord to facilitate standard connection methods for third-party equipment within the FCC registration system.